WormBase/website-public/README.md

 ### Website post-release checklist

 After production is stable for a few days, tear down unused resources.
-* Elastic Beanstalk environment from the previous release
+* Elastic Beanstalk environment from the previous release from the EB console:
     * wormbase-website
     * wormbase-search
-* AWS EC2, tear down ACeDB instance from the previous release
+* AWS EC2 console, terminate the ACeDB instance from the previous release
+* Clean up snapshots as appropriate
 * Coordinate with REST API development to tear down resources that the API depends on